stub42/postgresql-charm/README.md

   the relation (ie. `relation-get database` returns the value you set).
 - `roles`: Optional.
 A comma separated list of database roles to grant the database user.
 Typically these roles will have been granted permissions to access the tables and other database objects.
 Do not grant permissions directly to juju generated database users, as the charm may revoke them.
+- `extensions`: Optional.
+A comma separated list of required postgresql extensions.

 ## During db-relation-changed